TomBrown123/HAWK_UnitreeA1/README.md

 #### Using the Unitree qre package from [MYROBOTSHOP](https://www.docs.quadruped.de/projects/a1/html/quick_start.html#robot-setup)

-- This is a private repository which Niklas has acess to.
+- This is a private repository which Niklas has access to.
 - The unitree_legged_sdk(utils) and the ros_to_real package(third_party) are already included in the package.
 Please refer to the readme for installing.
 - This package requires an Ouster and ZED2 camera for full functionality, such as SLAM.
 However, some of the launch files can still be used with the setup on our A1 and it is possible to get the odom data required for the package from another camera using something like [VINS_Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion?tab=readme-ov-file) or the [realsense ROS-wrapper](https://github.com/TomBrown123/realsense-ros/tree/ros1-legacy).

-The following will allow you to control the A1 with a keyboard.
+The following will allow you to control the A1's movement with a keyboard.
 - **sudo su**
 - **source catkin_ws/devel/setup.bash**
 - **roslaunch a1_hardware_driver high_level_mode.launch** This launches an LCM server that communicates with